A Guide to Land Tax for Property Investors

 Taxes are part of the cost of participating in Victoria’s property market, particularly in high-demand suburbs where land appreciates faster than almost any other asset class.
 Rather than viewing it as a penalty, it’s more accurate to see it as a by-product of owning land in markets with exceptional long-term prospects.

-A higher land value often means higher rental returns and stronger capital growth.
-Over time, these benefits can far outweigh the tax itself.
+In tightly held locations, demand tends to remain stronger through market cycles, which can support more consistent rental outcomes and long-term capital growth.
 Property investors who focus on fundamentals – location, scarcity, demand, and long-term performance – typically view land tax as a manageable cost within a broader wealth-building strategy.
-Links: CPA Australia

 2. Use it as an Incentive for Portfolio Diversification